Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Some lichens will die in the presence of nitrogen, while others will thrive.
 By learning a few common lichen species, you can judge the nitrogen pollution levels in your area.

 Sulphur dioxide pollution comes from coal burning and industry.
-This pollutant has killed many lichens in parts of the UK in the past, but now because we burn less coal, they are beginning to return.
+This pollutant has killed many lichens around the UK in the past, but now because we burn less coal, they are beginning to return.

 In high concentrations, sulphur dioxide can irritate the mucus lining of the eyes, nose, throat and lungs.
 Exposure to sulphur dioxide may cause coughing and tightness in your chest.
 People with asthma are more sensitive to sulphur dioxide pollution.